influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withHolding(holding)
 ```

-Holding is a list of mutexes and their respective objects that are held by mutex lock for this io.argoproj.workflow.v1alpha1.
+"Holding is a list of mutexes and their respective objects that are held by mutex lock for this io.argoproj.workflow.v1alpha1."

 ### fn synchronization.mutex.withHoldingMixin